ivogeorg/msl-clang-002/README.md

 * * *

-### Goals
+## Goals

 1. Practice development in the C programming language.
-2. Learn to imiplement and use the non-contiguous heap-allocated linked-list data structure.
+2. Imiplement a self-balancing red-black tree with O(n) space and O(log n) search, instert, and delete.
-3. Learn to write algorithms for linked-list manipulation.
+3. Learn to program against an API requirement.
+4. Learn to work with a test suite.
 5. Prepare for [C3](https://github.com/ivogeorg/msl-clang-003).
 6. Develop good coding style.